Evan looked across the

 hands shook again, and then he fired.
 The Glock cracked four times, and the

-wind howled then died down just after Danny pulled the trigger on Satan.
+north wind howled, then died down just after Danny pulled the trigger on Satan.